I've got so much stuff coming in here, I can't keep track of it anymore.

 They just will not listen to me on top of everything else.

-That last call, folks, that's one for the ages.
+Ed Call, that last call, folks, that's one for the ages.

-I don't know if you caught it, because it was going by so fast.
+I don't know if you caught it because it was going by so fast.

 We're not even married.